umass-cs-230/230-lab-cache/README.md

 # COMPSCI 230 Computer Systems Principles
 # Valgrind Lab

-This lab is an introduction to `valgrind`, a programming tool for memory debugging, memory leak detection, and profiling.
+This lab is an introduction to Valgrind, a programming tool for memory debugging, memory leak detection, and profiling.

 To start working on this lab you must be logged in to the Edlab and in your